-- develop interpersonal and communication skills - develop positive values and a moral framework that will guide their decisions and behaviour - develop understanding of the value of marriage or other stable relationships and family life as a positive environment for bringing up children is in the first row of PSHE are mos st likely to be delivered in an SRE unit.
-Items in the second row of PSHE are most likely to be delivered in other areas of PSHE, such as 'My Relationships'. respect themselves ar nd others, their views, backgrounds, cultures and experiences relationships based on mutual respect be able to name the particular arts of the body and understand the process of human reproduction understand the reasor ns for and benefits of delaying sexual activity be prepared for pubert ty and the emotional and physical effects of body changes understand the attitude es and skills needed to maintain their sexual health recognise and avoid e- exploitative relationships value, care for and res spect their bodies be aware of and enjoy v their developing sexuality access additional advid ce and support c) c) Delivering Entitle ement Curriculum for SRE in our School Formatted: Bullets and Number nce of ensuring that all young people in our school receive their entitlement to SRE.
-We will carefully consider the needs of We consider SRE to be a co to play in supporting its delive ontinuous process of learning, as described in the Entitlement Curriculum for SRE.
-All adults working with young people have a part very.
-The objectives of the SRE C Curriculum will be primarily delivered in: PSHE through desig gnated lessons, circle time, focused events, health weeks, conference days Other Curriculum are eas, especially Science, English, RE and PE Enrichment Activities adventurous activitie s, especially our assembly programme, visits from the Life Education Centre, social skills groups, involvement in schools trips and es Specific Units of Work on SR Programme Plans).
-RE are planned into our teaching programme at YR, Y1, Y3, and Y5.
-(As described in our PSHE Topic Map/ Personal Development s young people will benefit from varying methods of delivering the SRE curriculum.
-For example, we will use single-sex groups or this will help us to meet the needs of young people more effectively. d) d) Responsibilities for Curriculum Delivery and Policy Implementation Formatted: Bullets and Number Cambridgeshire Community SRE Policy Programme ROMOTING © CCC Office of Children & Young People's Services, PSHE Service 2006 01480 375171
+- develop interpersonal and communication skills - develop positive values and a moral framework that will guide their decisions and behaviour - develop understanding of the value of marriage or other stable relationships and family life as a positive environment for bringing up children

+- respect themselves and others, their views, backgrounds, cultures and experiences - develop loving, caring relationships based on mutual respect - be able to name the parts of the body and understand the process of human reproduction - understand the reasons for and benefits of delaying sexual activity - be prepared for puberty and the emotional and physical effects of body changes - understand the attitudes and skills needed to maintain their sexual health - recognise and avoid exploitative relationships - value, care for and respect their bodies - be aware of and enjoy their developing sexuality - access additional advice and support c) Delivering Entitlement Curriculum for SRE in our School
-Cambridgeshire Community SRE Policy Programme © CCC Office of Children & Young People's Services, PSHE Service 2006 01480 375171

-Items in the first row of PSHE are most likely to be delivered in an SRE unit.
-Items in the second row of PSHE are most likely to be delivered in other areas of PSHE, such as 'My Relationships'. -- ---
+We understand the importance of ensuring that all young people in our school receive their entitlement to SRE.
+We will carefully consider the needs of individuals when planning SRE.

+We consider SRE to be a continuous process of learning, as described in the Entitlement Curriculum for SRE.
+All adults working with young people have a part to play in supporting its delivery.

+The objectives of the SRE Curriculum will be primarily delivered in:

+- PSHE through designated lessons, circle time, focused events, health weeks, conference days - Other Curriculum areas, especially Science, English, RE and PE - Enrichment Activities, especially our assembly programme, visits from the Life Education Centre, social skills groups, involvement in schools trips and adventurous activities d) Responsibilities for Curriculum Delivery and Policy Implementation

+Specific Units of Work on SRE are planned into our teaching programme at YR, Y1, Y3, and Y5.
+(As described in our PSHE Topic Map/ Personal Development Programme Plans).

+We understand that at times young people will benefit from varying methods of delivering the SRE curriculum.
+For example, we will use single-sex groups or small group teaching where this will help us to meet the needs of young people more effectively.